 For Wine Lovers: Continue your Virginia Wine adventure at nearby wineries on the Colonial Wine Trail between Williamsburg and Richmond.
-Upper Shirley Vineyards neighbors Shirley Plantation and offers breathtaking views of the James River from its beautiful Low Country winery.
+Upper Shirley Vineyards neighbors Shirley Plantation and offers breathtaking views of the James River from its beautiful low country style setting.

-Where to Stay: Wedmore Place at the Williamsburg Winery offers unique European inspired rooms.
-Other great options in nearby Colonial Williamsburg include quaint Colonial Houses, a comfortable Williamsburg Lodge, the luxurious Williamsburg Inn, and many more.
+Where to Stay: Wedmore Place at Williamsburg Winery offers unique European inspired rooms.
+Other great options in nearby Colonial Williamsburg include quaint Colonial Houses, a comfortable Williamsburg Lodge, the 5-star Williamsburg Inn, and many more.

 Where to Eat: Wine and Brine Lounge at Williamsburg Winery is open every Saturday and Sunday between March and November and showcases a different Virginia oyster company and waterman each week.
 Other unique dining experiences include Kings Arms Tavern and Chowning’s Tavern in Colonial Williamsburg.

 Virginia entered the modern-era of winemaking when Barboursville Vineyards opened in 1976, having successfully planted and established the European vinifera vine on Virginia soil.
-The vineyard is located just outside of Charlottesville near Monticello, Thomas Jefferson’s home, where he attempted and failed to plant the same vines over two centuries ago.
-Owner Gianni Zonin, the head of one of Italy’s oldest wine families, set out to prove Jefferson right and make Virginia a successful wine country.
-He found great success and has since set the standard for a region now populated with over 280 wineries.
+The vineyard is located just outside of Charlottesville near Monticello, the home of Thomas Jefferson, where he attempted and failed to plant the same vines over two centuries ago.
+Owner Gianni Zonin, the head of one of Italy’s oldest wine families, set out fulfill Jefferson’s dream by making fine wine in Virginia.
+He found great success and has since set the standard for a region now populated with more than 300 wineries.

 Don’t Miss: A tasting of Octagon, Barboursville Vineyard’s signature Bordeaux blend representing the highest expression of the estate’s European derivation and inspiration.